-In a world filled with change, it is often not the physical changes we find difficult but rather the emotional letting go of the way the world used to be and the shifting to a new identity.
-These emotional shifts are called ‘transitions‘.
-They come in three stages.
+In a world filled with change, it is often not the physical changes we find difficult but rather the emotional letting go of the way the world used to be and the shifting to a new way of being.
+These emotional shifts are called ‘transitions‘ and they come in three stages.

 The first stage is called Separation.
-This is where we deal with the grief and other emotions that can naturally arise when we need to let go of the past.
+This is where we deal with the grief (at various levels) that naturally arises when we need to let go of the past.
 Ritual plays an important part in completing this stage successfully.

 A simple example is the retirement party.
 Retirement marks a huge shift in life for the person who is retiring as well as big changes for their colleagues.
-These parties, with speeches and gifts, provide a time and space for everyone to process the emotions they are feeling about the colleague who is departing: to give thanks for the past, acknowledge the reality of the present, and prepare for a different future.
+These parties, with speeches and gifts, provide a time and space for everybody present to process the emotions of loss they will be feeling: to give thanks for the past, acknowledge the reality of the present, and prepare for a different future.

 A whole society can go through a separation ritual: in Northern Ireland, in 2015, a huge bonfire marked a symbolic end to The Troubles and the beginning of a new phase.

 Unique to You

 There is no single ‘right’ way of doing this.
 Depending on your situation, you might want to hold a farewell party, give a thank you gift, bury something, plant a tree, write a letter (but not send it), burn a symbolic object in a ritual way, or hold a minute’s silence.
 People might want to take with them a physical memento of the past: a pebble, a signed card, a photograph, a plant.

 What matters is that you find what is appropriate for you and the unique people around you.
 The abilities you developed with the tools in the earlier chapters of Inner Leadership will play a key role in enabling you to do this — to speak and act that truth appropriately and authentically, on behalf of yourself and others.